APC-SoCIT/APC_2023_2024_T2_NU_F_LLVL_-_KV_Automotive/APC_2023_2024_T2_NU_F_LLVL_-_KV_Automotive/README.md

 4. **Update User Model:**

-    Copy and paste the provided code into `app/models/User.php`.
+    Copy and paste the provided code from updatedUser.txt into `app/models/User.php`.

 5. **Run the Application:**